dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/creating_a_project.md

 ![templates](../images/templates.png)

-## Custom project (no template)
+## Blank project (no template)

-Select the "Custom" type to create a custom project without a template.
-Custom projects don't have any pre-configured options, so you can set it up according to your project's specifications.
+Select the "Blank" type to create a blank project.
+Blank projects don't have any pre-configured options, so you can set it up according to your project's specifications.

 ## Demo projects